marionettejs/blog/source/_drafts/radio-notification.md

 * Use a [`Behavior`][behavior] to make it easy for multiple views to respond to form saving
 * Use a `Collection` and [`CollectionView`](collectionview) to show multiple notifications at once

+## See Also

+Most of the outline code from this post was taken from an  app I wrote for tracking workouts.
+You can find a working version of this on [Github][workout].

 ## Get in Touch!

 As always, if you have any questions, pop in on [Gitter][gitter] and we'll be